cortl/express-gcp/README.md

 #### Circle CI

 Create a service account that you'll use to deploy the application with after it has been built.
-It will need the App Engine Admin role.
+It will need the following IAM roles:
+- App Engine Admin
+- App Engine Deployer
+- Cloud Build Editor
+- Storage Admin

 After you've downloaded the credentials, copy the entire contents into an environment variable called `GCLOUD_SERVICE_KEY` under the url https://circleci.com/gh/<your username>/<your repo>/edit#env-vars.
 Be sure to add the `GOOGLE_PROJECT_ID` (which can be found in the dropdown of your Google Cloud Console).
 Last thing you need to add is the location you would deploy to, `GOOGLE_COMPUTE_ZONE`, your zone can be found under [here](https://cloud.google.com/compute/docs/regions-zones/)

+The first build in Circle will fail and it will tell you to enable the App Engine Admin API, do that and re-run